 Getting Around the Garden

 Bee Line (Hop-on, Hop-off Tram Service)

 Note: The Bee Line is an unguided service.
-Its intended use is for patrons who are able to walk and enjoy the Garden, but would like some assistance getting between Garden areas.
+Its intended use is for patrons who are able to walk and enjoy the Garden, but would like some assistance getting between areas.
 For guests who are unable to walk, we recommend taking one of our guided tours to enjoy the Garden from seated comfort throughout the tour.

 An extensive brick pathway system makes much of the Garden accessible and enjoyable from wheelchairs and strollers.
 Some pathways have less-accessible surfaces (grass, wood chips, gravel, uneven surfaces, natural areas).
 Some areas have steep inclines or stairs where wheelchairs will require assistance.
+Accessible washrooms are available.